-Well done to everyone concerned, particularly Jeremy Piercy from Shared Earth and Kathleen Scanlan from Zuri Design, who started on Saturday 21st July and walked every step of the way!
+Well done to everyone concerned, particularly Jeremy Piercy from Shared Earth and Kathleen Scanlan from The Zuri Foundation, who started on Saturday 21st July and walked every step of the way!

 As a result £13,500 has been raised, meaning we are halfway to our target.

 Walk against Crime is working with an organisation in Nairobi called KSEEEP (Kenya Social Economic Enterprise Empowerment Program), which has a dance troupe that performs professionally in and around Nairobi, not only training young dancers but also helping them earn money – which a number use to attend school.

 You can see them in the main image of this Blog post above.

 KSEEEP is a youth project that engages young people through dance, football, education and a number of other programs.

 It aims to help young people who have been involved in crime, or at risk from becoming involved in crime, or prostitution – which many young people are forced into to survive daily life in one of Kenya’s large slums.

 Over 200 local youths are involved and the crime rate in the area has dropped from a staggering 80% to just 5%.

 Walk Against Crime aims to bring 10 of these teenage dancers over to the UK in August 2013 and arrange for them to perform at various events.